UBC-biol525D/UBC-biol525D.github.io/Topic_9/plotting_selection.md

 Notice how much how much closer our observed values are to our expected values, especially on the left side of the plot.
 There is some hint of overcorrection, where are observed values are lower than expect, which might happen if population structure is confounded with our selective signal, or because we do not have power given our sample size.

-We want to see where these strongly associated loci lie in the genome.
+We want to see where those couple strongly associated loci lie in the genome.
 Lets do this for both our uncorrected and corrected gwas.

-We will control for multiple testing using a false-discovery rate correction that uses a similar logic as the qqplot.
+We will control for multiple testing using a false-discovery rate correction.

 ```r
 gwas$p_fdr<-p.adjust(gwas$p_wald,method = "fdr")